wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-get-started/includes/explore-features.md

 ![Whiteboard animated gif](../media/whiteboard-animation.gif)

 Teams Rooms supports the Raise Hands feature.
-As remote attendees raise a hand, a banner is put up on the front of room display as well as on the console.
+As remote attendees raise a hand, a banner is put up on the front of room display and on the console.
 Users inside the room can raise and lower their hand directly on the console.

 ![Raise hands feature animated gif](../media/raise-hands-feature.gif)